BitEscrow/escrow-sdk/docs/intro.md

 # Introduction

-A private, non-custodial protocol for using Bitcoin in a covenant-based smart contract.
+BitEscrow is a private, non-custodial protocol for using Bitcoin in a covenant-based smart contract.

 Key Features: